Ampers4nd/bang/README.md

 ###################
 YAWS:

 I've included the yaws.conf here for reference, but you should move it to the standard yaws.conf home, and of course change the paths as appropriate.
-The important bit of the conf file is the <server> block.
+The important bit of the conf file is the &lt;server&gt; block.
+Check that the docroot and appmod are set correctly.

-Assuming you've set up the project in ~/code/bang, you add also need to add the following to ~/.erlang:
+Assuming you've set up the project in ~/code/bang, you need to compile the src and place the .beams in your erlang path.
+To do this, compile the your source, move the .beams to ebin/, and add the following line to ~/.erlang:

-    code:add_patha("/Users/youruser/code/bang/").
-    code:add_patha("/Users/youruser/code/bang/ebin").
+    code:add_patha("/path/to/home/code/bang/ebin").

 ###################
 ERLANG: